 Navigation is the most significant element in web design.
 Since web-layouts don’t have any physical representation a user can stick to, consistent navigation menu is one of the few design elements which provide users with some sense of orientation and guide them through the site.
 Users should be able to rely on it which is why designers shouldn’t mess around with it.
 [Content Care Oct/17/2016]

 That’s why in most cases it’s where simple, intuitive and conventional solutions are usually the best option.
 However, it doesn’t mean that they need to be boring.
 One year ago we’ve presented modern approaches of navigation design1.
 Let’s take a look at what’s different now, which trends one can observe and what ideas you can develop further in your projects.

-This article presents recent trends, examples and innovative solutions for design of modern navigation menus.
-All images are clickable and lead to the sites from which they’ve been taken.
-We’ve missed something?
-Definitely!
-Let us know in the comments!
+This article presents historical trends, examples and innovative solutions for design of 2008 navigation menus.
+The images are not clickable and do not lead to the sites from which they’ve been taken – all is gone.

 1. Trend toward “speaking” block navigation Link

 The most significant task a navigation menu has to fulfill is to unambiguously guide the visitors through the different sections of the site.
 However, often it’s quite hard to communicate the content of a site section within one or two single keywords, particularly if horizontal navigation is in use.
 That’s why often navigation options aren’t simply listed one after each other using some appropriate keyword (“silent” navigation); instead, designers attempt to concretely explain which options are available and what the visitor should expect from site sections once clicking on corresponding links.

 In fact, over the last months we’ve observed a strong trend toward exactly this navigation scheme; and since designers try to initiate a more effective dialogue with visitors we prefer to call it “speaking” navigation — contrary to “silent” navigation based upon the listing of keywords.